 Figure 4.2.18-2: Non-roaming architecture for Energy Efficiency and Energy Saving in reference point representation

 NOTE: The reference points between NF and NRF is not shown in the figure 4.2.18-2.

-Editor's note: The interface between the EIF and OAM may need coordination with SA WG5.

-Editor's note: Whether Roaming is supported is FFS.

 Editor's note: The reference point name will be changed later.